 - Use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 Teaching and Learning

 In all classes, children will have the opportunity to write for a range of real purposes and audiences.
 We firmly believe that this supports a love of writing, which is a central to our approach.
-Children will have the opportunity to write a range of genres - both fiction and non-fiction - such as narratives, explanations and descriptions.
-If you have any real life writing links that you feel our school would benefit from, please do let us know.
-We would be delighted to hear from you.
+Children will have the opportunity to write a range of genres - both fiction and non-fiction - such as narratives, explanations, and descriptions.

 Reading and writing for pleasure are integral in our curriculum; writing opportunities are inspired by high quality literature and film.
 Through close links with Guided Reading, we develop the pupils’ ability to ‘read as a writer’.
 Children draw knowledge from the wide range of texts and stories that they have been exposed to.

 Writing will be planned and taught in three distinct phases.
 These phases are then adapted across the school to suit both the ages and experiences of the children.